JuliaLang/www.julialang.org/blog/_posts/2016-10-03-StructuredQueries.md

 ## Related work

 As mentioned above, [DataFramesMeta](https://github.com/JuliaStats/DataFramesMeta.jl) is a pioneering approach to enhancing tabular data support in Julia via metaprogramming.
-Another exciting (and slightly more mature) endeavor in the realm of generic data manipulation facilities support is [Query.jl](https://github.com/davidanthoff/Query.jl) by [David Anthoff](https://github.com/davidanthoff).
+Another exciting (and slightly more mature than the presently discussed package) endeavor in the realm of generic data manipulation facilities support is [Query.jl](https://github.com/davidanthoff/Query.jl) by [David Anthoff](https://github.com/davidanthoff).
 Query.jl and SQ are very similar in their objectives, though different in important respects.
 A comparison of these packages is the proper topic of a separate blog post.

 ## Conclusion